History of nursing in the United Kingdom: Military nursing

 Nightingale laid the foundations of professional nursing with the principles summarised in the book Notes on Nursing.
-Her highly publicized exposure of the abysmal care afforded sick and wounded soldiers energized reformers.
-Queen Victoria in 1860 ordered a hospital to be built to train Army nurses and surgeons, the Royal Victoria Hospital.
-The hospital opened in 1863 in Netley and admitted and cared for military patients.
-Beginning in 1866, nurses were formally appointed to Military General Hospitals.
+Her highly publicised exposure of the abysmal care afforded sick and wounded soldiers energized reformers.
+In 1860 Queen Victoria ordered a hospital to be built to train Army nurses and surgeons.
+The Royal Victoria Hospital opened in 1863 at Netley and admitted and cared for military patients.
+Nurses were formally appointed to Military General Hospitals from 1866.

 The Army Nursing Service (ANS) oversaw the work of the nurses starting in 1881.
 These military nurses were sent overseas beginning with the First Boer War (often called Zulu War) from 1879 to 1881.
 They were also dispatched to serve during the Egyptian Campaign in 1882 and the Sudan War of 1883 to 1884.
 During the Sudan War members of the Army Nursing Service nursed in hospital ships on the Nile as well as the Citadel in Cairo.
 Almost 2000 nurses served during the second Boer War, the Anglo-Boer War of 1899 to 1902, alongside nurses who were part of the colonial armies of Australia, Canada and New Zealand.
 They served in tented field hospitals.
 23 Army Nursing sisters from Britain lost their lives from disease outbreaks.

-Queen Alexandra’s Imperial Military Nursing Service.
+Princess Helena was also President of the Army Nursing Service.
+Following Queen Victoria's death, Queen Alexandra took over the presidency, but Helena retained presidency of the Army Nursing Reserve.

+20th century

+1900–1914

+The pressure for state registration grew throughout the 1890s and continued in the pre-War period, but was undermined by disagreements within the profession over the desired form and purpose of the regulatory system.
+There were six failed attempts between 1904 and 1918, the British parliament passed the bill allowing formal nurse registration.
+A government committee reported in 1904 setting out a detailed and persuasive case for registration.
+However, the government sat on the report and took no action.
+Over the next decade, a number of Private Member's Bills to establish regulation were introduced but all failed to achieve significant support in Parliament.

+In 1901 there were 3,170 paid nurses employed in workhouses, with about 2,000 probationers - about one nurse for 20 patients.
+In total there were about 63,500 female nurses and 5,700 male nurses in England and Wales, working both in institutions and, the majority, in patients homes.
+The men were almost entirely mental nurses and were not admitted to nurse training schools.
+Nurses in workhouses were paid about £17 a year.
+Hospital nurses in 1902 were paid around £19 a year, but the cost of maintenance, laundry, uniforms and accommodation which were provided was around £30 a year.
+In domiciliary work two guineas a week with meals provided was normal pay, and the work was easier.
+In hospitals 12-hour days were normal.